tjtanjin/react-chatbotify/docs/DeveloperGuide.md

 ## Testing

-Testing in this project is done via the **selenium webdriver**.
+Testing in this project is done via [**cypress**](https://www.cypress.io/).
 The default flow used in development within *App.tsx* is used to run the test cases against in an automated test.

-In order to run the test, you will need to **download** the [chromedriver](https://chromedriver.chromium.org/downloads) matching your google chrome version and drop it within the *test* folder.
-Following which, execute `npm run cy:run` to run the tests.
-Optionally, you may adjust configurations within *config.js* to aid in your debugging/testing.
+To run the test locally, execute `npm run cy:run`.
+For debugging purposes, you may also find it useful to run the test with `npm run cy:open`.

 Finally, if you would like to, you can then also build the library with `npm run build`.

 Note: As of version **1.3.0**, the chatbot also comes with streaming messages as a feature.
-Should you decide to run tests against stream messages, you may wish to increase the `WAIT_DURATION` and set `HEADLESS` to `false` in _test/config.js_.
+Running tests against streaming messages with cypress is not yet setup.
+If you're keen to work on this issue, feel free to reach out!

 ## Pull Requests